kenvilar/clubready/README.md

 - [x] Add settings for site name and logo
 - [x] Can remove the logo image
 - [x] Can upload and remove the favicon
+- [ ] Users can change their password

 ## PRODUCTION DEPLOYMENT
 1. Deploying Passport.